borgstrom/slumber/README.rst

 Slumber
 =======

 This is a white noise machine written in Python.
+Really it's just an audio playback system that has a simple command language and comes with a collection of sounds that have been sorted in a specific way.

+It is meant to be run on an Raspberry Pi plugged into small powered speakers and placed near your bed, but can easily be run on any machine that has Python & Pygame and can produce audio.

 Use